The Game of Thrones Iceland Route: Main Stops & Locations

 ‘Olly’s Village Scenes Shot at Thjodveldisbaerinn Stong

 Olly was a member of the Night’s Watch, and, fuelled by his hatred of the Free Folk, became a part of the group responsible for temporarily killing Jon Snow.
-This hatred started when the Wildlings, including Jon Snow’s lover, Ygritte, raided and massacred a settlement of farmers.
-Among them, were Olly’s parents.
+This hatred started when the Wildlings, including Jon Snow’s lover, Ygritte, raided and massacred a settlement of farmers which included Olly’s parents.

-The tragic scene at Olly’s village was shot at Thjodveldisbaerinn Stong.
-It is a reconstructed Viking-era farmstead meant to celebrate 1100 years of settlement here on the island.
+The tragic scene at Olly’s village was shot at Thjodveldisbaerinn Stong which is a reconstructed Viking-era farmstead meant to celebrate 1100 years of settlement here on the island.
 This makes it well worth a visit, even if you don’t know anything about Game of Thrones.

 ‘Catching a Wight’ Scenes Shot at Stakkaholtsgja Gully

 Some of the march Beyond the Wall to catch a Wight scenes were shot at Stakkaholtsgja Gully.
-It is a moss-covered canyon near Porsmörk that is most known for being the start and finish point of the infamous Laugavegur Trail.
+It is a moss-covered canyon near Thorsmörk that is most known for being the start and finish point of the famous Laugavegur Trail.

-What makes these scenes even more impressive is that the Laugavegur Trail treks through the Highlands of Iceland.
-And the Highlands of Iceland are unforgiving terrain in the wintertime.
+What makes these scenes even more impressive is that you need to remember that the Laugavegur Trail treks through the Highlands of Iceland, and the Highlands of Iceland are unforgiving terrain in the wintertime.
 So much so that you don’t have access to the Highlands at all during the colder winter months.
 These scenes were shot in the Highlands during the winter season.

 ‘Eastwatch-by-the-sea’ Scenes Shot at Reynisfjara Beach

 As the army of the dead descends on the Night’s Watch castle, one catches a brief glance of the coast around Eastwatch-by-the-sea.
-Although quite impressive, the fact that so much trouble was caused by this black sand beach in Iceland Game of Thrones scene (which was displayed for such a fleeting moment) seems bizarre.
+Although quite impressive, the fact that so much trouble was caused by this scene for such a fleeting moment seems bizarre.

-The famous Reynisfjara Black Sand Beach was used for the coastal geography.
-However, the necessary permission was never requested from the Environmental Agency of Iceland.
-And with a ban on driving in the area, the vehicles transporting cast and equipment across the beach caused quite a stir.
+The famous Reynisfjara Black Sand Beach was used for the coastal geography, but the necessary permission was never requested from the Environmental Agency of Iceland.
+And with a ban on driving in the area, the vehicles transporting cast and equipment across the beach of this Game of Thrones filming location caused quite a stir.

 ‘Ygritte and Jon Snow’s Love Cave’ Scene Shot at Grjotagja Cave